linl33/bohemia/guide/guide.md

 - If you need to edit fields, do the below and then re-jar
   - Extract via: `unzip openhds.war`
   - Edit the fields in `WEB-INF/classes/database.properties` to ensure that `dbURL`, `dbUser` and `dbPass` are adequate (only if changed from this guide)
+  - If desired, edit values in `WEB-INF/classes/codes.properties` (and other documents in the same directory) to change parameters.
   - Put everything back in the .war file: `rm openhds.war; jar -cvf openhds.war *`

 ### Deploying OpenHDS in Tomcat